nexusriot/redis-walker/README.md

 ## Notes

 - Values are assumed to be **string**; non-string Redis types are listed but not displayed.
 - Directories are virtual: a key prefix `a/b/c` represents nested folders automatically.
 - Rename operations rewrite all keys under a prefix.
+- Authentication is **optional**.

 ---